nano-sippe/dispersion/docs/source/modules.rst

 Modules
 =======
-The refractive_index_database package keeps different literature databases internally separate as so called Modules.
+The ``dispersion`` package keeps different literature databases internally separate as so called Modules.
 This page lists the currently available modules.

 UserData